 Good Salt and Bad Salt

 Eating too much salt increases blood pressure.
-We should all aim to eat less.
+We should all aim to eat less of it.
+Yet there’s a difference between what could be considered good salt and bad salt.

 But you still need some salt!
 Salt is a vital element that helps regulating water retention around cells.
 A study has shown that those with the lowest amount of salt intake had a 20% higher risk of suffering heart attack or stroke.

-Everything in moderation.
+As usual, it’s good to take an attitude of everything in moderation.
+So you can have some salt but not too much.
 Around 1.5 grams of salt a day is considered a healthy intake.

 However, keep in mind that not all salt is the same.

-White table salt most of us were brought up on has been highly refined and processed removing all the nutrition and leaving us only with sodium chloride.
+The white table salt most of us were brought up on has been highly refined and processed, which means all its nutrition is removed and we’re left only with sodium chloride.

 Sea salt harvested in the age-old traditional method maintains all the natural nutrients your body will love you for.